-Taking into account all Treasury Bill issuances, the estimates above suggest that, on average, the inverse elasticity of demand increased by a factor of 13 leading up and during the crisis.
-This means that leading up to and during the crisis, in order to increase the amount issued in an auction by 1%, the decrease in price would need to be, on average, thirteen times larger than in normal times, from 0.012 to 0.15 basis points.
+Considering all Treasury Bill issuances, the estimates above suggest that, on average, the inverse elasticity of demand increased by a factor of 13 leading up and during the crisis.
+This means that leading up to and during the crisis, to increase the amount issued in an auction by 1%, the decrease in price would need to be, on average, thirteen times larger than in normal times, from 0.012 to 0.15 basis points.
 Note also that the longer maturity bills (12 months) have a more pronounced increase in elasticity during the crisis period when compared to the shorter 3 month maturity.

-&lt;sup>8Figures 23 and 24 in the appendix illustrate these differences in two auctions during the crisis.
+8Figures 21 and 22 in the appendix illustrate these differences in two auctions during the crisis.